MicrosoftDocs/minecraft-creator/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_item_storage.md

 `minecraft:item_storage` is used for storing items within an item's user data.

 >[!IMPORTANT]
-> `minecraft:item_storage` requires the Holiday Creator Features or Caves & Cliffs experimental toggle to be set to `true` in order to function properly.
+> `minecraft:item_storage` requires the Holiday Creator Features to be set to `true` in order to function properly.
 >
 >Holiday Creator Features contains experimental gameplay features.
 As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
 >